-Austin Peay State University will designate a threemember panel from the Pool, at the discretion of the Office of Equity, Access, & Inclusion.
-One of the three members will be appointed as Chair by the Office of Equity, Access, & Inclusion.
+Austin Peay State University will designate a threemember panel from the Pool, at the discretion of the Office of Institutional Culture.
+One of the three members will be appointed as Chair by the Office of Institutional Culture.

 The Decision-makers will not have had any previous involvement with the investigation.
-The Chief Diversity Officer/Title IX Coordinator may elect to have an alternate from the Pool sit in throughout the resolution process if a substitute is needed for any reason.
+The Chief of Institutional Culture/Title IX Coordinator may elect to have an alternate from the Pool sit in throughout the resolution process if a substitute is needed for any reason.